Academic Information and Policies

 • Any grass areas on campus

-A $10 fine will be charged to students parking in any of the areas listed above.
+Students parking in any of the areas listed above will be charged a $20 fine.
 Any student issued three or more parking tickets will have their vehicle immobilized.
-Appeals for parking tickets must be in writing to the Dean of Students for review.
+Appeals for parking tickets must be in writing for review.

 Please contact the Office of Student Life for more information.